-It is a given that all recruiters strive to get the best candidates for any given position.
+Yes, recruiters strive to present the best candidates for any given position.

 But what happens when a business ends up making a bad hire?